 4. WORK IN PROGRESS

 The Customer shall provide exclusive Site access for the Contractor to complete any necessary work.
-Interruptions to Site access or any of the Contractor’s work by other trades or the Customer causing down-time may be billed at the Contractor’s hourly rate.
+Any interruptions due to no Site access or work by other trades or the Customer causing down-time may be billed at the Contractor’s hourly rate.
 Rates are available from the Contractor’s office during normal business hours 7am to 3.30pm.

-Before the Contractor’s Services are due to start and where appropriate, the Customer shall clearly mark the exact location and identify all services above and below ground at the Site, including but not limited to drains, pipes, sewers, mains and telephone and data cables, to enable the Contractor to prevent damage to all such services.
-These plans can be requested from the Dial Before You Dig website at www.1100.com.au or phone 1100.
-Should the Customer fail to provide the Contractor with the appropriate plans for the Site as specified, the Customer shall indemnify the Contractor from any claim for costs, expenses or losses incurred should services be damaged.
+The Customer must clearly mark the exact location and identify all services above and below the ground that the Customer initiated at the Site, including but not limited to drains, pipes, sewers, mains and telephone and data cables, to enable the Contractor to prevent damage to all such services.
+Should the Customer fail to provide the Contractor with the location of services the Customer has initiated, then the Customer shall indemnify the Contractor from any claim for costs, expenses or losses.

 The Contractor’s normal trading hours are 7am to 3.30pm Monday to Friday.
 Work performed (at the Customer’s request) outside those hours or on a public holiday will be at the Contractor’s discretion and will be subject to a surcharge.